You are here: Home > City Information > Planning Commission

 The duties of the Planning Commission include, but are not limited to, implementing the Master Plan; make, amend, extend and add to the Master Plan for the physical development of the City; review of land development and subdivision plans; review proposed changes to the Zoning Ordinance and Zoning Map; exercise control over platting or subdividing land within the City; administer zoning laws, ordinance, rules and regulations which regulate the use and appearance of buildings, structures and land; regulate signs and billboards; regulate location, height, bulk number of stores, and size of buildings and structures; the size and use of lots, yards and other open spaces; the percentage of a lot which may be occupied by a building or structure; the intensity of land use.

-The Planning Commission meets the second Wednesday of the month after the first Monday of the month at 7:00PM unless posted otherwise.
+The Planning Commission meets the first Wednesday of the month after the first Monday of the month at 7:00PM unless posted otherwise.
 The meetings are held in the Council Chambers.